dmt-op/file-explorer-expo-dev-plugin/README.md

 ## Motivation

 This plugin was created to provide a simple tool for quickly opening and manually testing files and folders created in Expo projects.
 The goal was to avoid the need for additional utility implementations or external tools, making file system interactions more convenient.

-## Usage

-Once installed, the plugin will be available in the Expo DevTools interface, allowing you to interact with the file system in your Expo project.

 ## API Documentation